TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/LocalizedContent/TemplavoilBest-practice/Index.rst

          Content Elements is set to "[All]" - otherwise they will not be selected in translations.

-         Generally these content element types should use the “[All]” language:
+         Generally these content element types should use the "[All]" language:

-         - “Insert Plugins”
+         - "Insert Plugins"

-         - “Insert Records” (and make relations to default language records!)
+         - "Insert Records" (and make relations to default language records!)

-         - “Flexible Content Elements” (internally localized in FlexForm)
+         - "Flexible Content Elements" (internally localized in FlexForm)

-         The “[All]” langauge is set in the “languageField” of the record, for Content Elements:
+         The "[All]" langauge is set in the "languageField" of the record, for Content Elements:

          |img-92|